 Price: High season (06/01-09/30): adults €6, children €3, tent, €5-9, car €4; Low season (10/1-5/31): adults €4, children €2, tent €3.5, car €2.8.

 Praia de Luz is also a surfing hotspot, and there are loads of surf shops in Luz where you can rent a board for a week or sign up to some lessons.
-Staff at the campsite will be more than happy to help you organize this.
+Staff at the camping site will be more than happy to help you organize this.

 You’re also only 7.5km away from the laid-back holiday town of Lagos, a favorite among international travelers of all ages.
 It has tonnes of coffee shops and restaurants, and things get lively in the evenings too.
 There’s a historical fort, plus a marina and loads of beaches to explore, so you should definitely head over for a day trip at some point during your stay.

-This campsite is more expensive than many of the more basic options you’ll find, but you do get swathes of amenities included in the cost.
+Of all the Portugal campsites, this one is more expensive than many of the more basic options you’ll find, but you do get swathes of amenities included in the cost.
 Plus, at the moment, administration fees are waived and they have a very flexible cancellation policy (which can be handy in these uncertain times).
-Check out there website for the latest prices, as they vary depending on your length of stay and the time of year.
+Check out their website for the latest prices, as they vary depending on your length of stay and the time of year.

 Address: E.N.
 125 – Espiche, 8600-109, Lagos, Portugal